EdmontDantes/push-and-pull-group-practice-questionaire/README.md

 Bogdan is asking these questions: ask file questions ?
 1. How is your day today?
-Ty - Good so far
+Ty - Good so far southward - fine

 2. Is it cold in the classroom too for you?
 3. How much programming experience do you have?
 4. What is your name?